 3. Coin Collecting

 Coin Collecting is an awesome merit badge for scouts to complete alone!
-I still have my state quarter collection from earning this merit badge, and it’s only become more valuable with time!
+I still have my state quarter collection from earning this merit badge, and it’ll only become more valuable with time!
 By earning this merit badge and creating your own coin collection, you’ll create a treasure that you can keep for life.

 Hardest Requirement: Coin Collecting is a bit more difficult than the previous two merit badges, and has 10 total requirements.
 Your hardest but most fun requirement will likely be requirement 9, where you’ll need to collect and identify different coins or banknotes.